samareshbera/samareshbera.github.io/_pages/about.md

   - /about.html
 ---

 I am a post-doctoral researcher at the [Centre for Networked Intelligence](https://cni.iisc.ac.in/), IISc Bangalore from December 2020.
 Before that I was a Visiting Researcher at [British Telecom India Research Centre (BTIRC)](https://btirc.iisc.ac.in/), IISc Bangalore working with [Prof. Neelesh B. Mehta](https://ece.iisc.ac.in/~nextgenwrl/Neelesh.html).
 I also worked as a Research Engineer at INRIA Sophia Antipolis, France in a joint collaboration with Nokia Bell Labs, France.
-I have submitted my PhD thesis at the [Indian Institute of Technology Kharagpur](http://www.iitkgp.ac.in/), India under the supervision of [Prof. Sudip Misra](https://cse.iitkgp.ac.in/~smisra/).
+I received the PhD degree from the [Indian Institute of Technology Kharagpur](http://www.iitkgp.ac.in/), India under the supervision of [Prof. Sudip Misra](https://cse.iitkgp.ac.in/~smisra/).
 I received the M.S. degree from the Indian Institute of Technology Kharagpur, India in 2015.
 My current research interests include software-defined networks, network function virtualization, and 5G network slicing.

 My full CV is available [here](https://samareshbera.github.io/files/Samaresh_Bera_CV.pdf)